l4u/dactyl-manuform-mini-keyboard/README.md

 This is a fork of the [Dactyl-Manuform](https://github.com/tshort/dactyl-keyboard).

+## Features

+- A TRRS mount instead of a RJ9 mount is used.
+- A micro USB mount is used.
+A breakout board, or an extension cable can be used.
+- Screw posts are moved inside.
+- The pro micro holder has been modified.
+Dupont cables can be used.

+## Future plans (PR is welcome)

+- Move screw posts 3mm upwards so that the bottom plate can be inserted into the case.
+- Add smoothing.

 ## Getting the case files and bottom plate

 ### Option 1: Generate OpenSCAD and STL models